-Spicy, seasoned beef cooked low and slow to tender perfection!
-Your favorite Mexican take out!
+Tender beef is braised slowly with garlic, oregano, cumin, cloves, bay leaves, and of course, chipotles in adobo, to make the most flavorful and authentic beef you’ll ever taste.
 You’ll love this amazingly easy copycat version of the famous Chipotle Barbacoa Beef Burrito so you can feed a large crowd and save 80% the price!

-Chipotle is a definite guilty pleasure for me.
-I mean, since my freshman year in college (my high school years were dedicated to the deliciousness of Baja Fresh) it has been the go to place when friends wanted Mexican food in Washington DC and we were too poor to afford Guapos.
-You could go to Chipotle, have them make you a burrito (literally the size of your head) and make three meals out of one burrito!
-Extra bonus points if you could also make them use a second piece of foil to wrap it.
+Chipotle is a definitely a guilty pleasure for most, and for good reason.
+You can go to Chipotle, have them make you a burrito (literally the size of your head) and make three meals out of one burrito!
+Extra bonus points if you can also make them use a second piece of foil to wrap it.